 NOTE: Apple M1 users require an additional step to install drivers for the first time, please read further below to allow third-party kernel extensions via the Startup Security Utility by following steps from our Allowing System Extensions for Apple M1 computers article.

 Help, I installed the driver but it still won't connect to Serato DJ software

 It's possible a step above was not implemented correctly.
 Confirm the driver has user consent on your computer, to be utilized by macOS (and by proxy, Serato DJ software), by navigating to:

 Apple → About this mac → System report → Software → Disabled software

 In the example above, the DJM-900NXS2, DJM-S9, DDJ-SZ, and SIXTY-TWO device drivers have not been correctly consented by the user, during the driver installation process.

-When installing drivers for your Serato DJ hardware on macOS High Sierra or above, it's only possible to enable the system extension in the 30 minutes following the driver installation.
+When installing drivers for your Serato DJ hardware on affected macOS systems, it's only possible to allow the system extension in the 30 minutes following the driver installation.